-AT&T TV Now is an internet-based streaming TV service offered by AT&T. Even though AT&T TV Now uses similar branding to other AT&T properties, it is a completely separate service with different features, subscription plans, and channel lineups.
+AT&T TV Now was an internet-based streaming TV service offered by AT&T. Even though AT&T TV Now used similar branding to other AT&T properties, it is a completely separate service with different features, subscription plans, and channel lineups.

 AT&T launched its AT&T TV Now service in 2016 with much fanfare.
 Between 2016 and the end of 2018, the service managed to amass nearly 2 million customers.
 That made it one of the most-used services of its kind on the market, second only to Sling TV.

-However, 2019 came along and AT&T TV Now increased its price dramatically.
-This drove customers away and now leaves the service in a somewhat precarious position compared to other, lower-cost options like Sling TV, YouTube TV, Hulu with Live TV, PlayStation Vue, Philo, and YouTube TV.
+In 2019, AT&T increased its prices dramatically.
+This drove customers away and now leaves the service in a somewhat precarious position compared to other, lower-cost options like Sling TV, YouTube TV, Hulu + Live TV, Philo, and YouTube TV.

 Unfortunately, the bad may outweigh the good for AT&T’s internet TV streaming service.

 - Full list of local broadcast networks.
 Most competing services don’t offer every popular local broadcast network.
-AT&T TV Now, however, has the full list: ABC, NBC, CBS, and FOX, as well as a few others many cord-cutters may want.
+AT&T TV, however, has the full list: ABC, NBC, CBS, and FOX, as well as a few others many cord-cutters may want.

 - 72-hour rewind feature.
 It’s 72-hour rewind feature is not unique, but a distinct benefit to using the service as it allows a constant stream of on-demand content without using DVR storage.

 - Pricey.
 AT&T TV is the most expensive service of its kind on the market while offering fewer channels for the price than its competitors.

 - Decent app library.
 Many users complain about AT&T TV’s downtime and service interruptions that occur on a regular basis.